-- The 28 million small businesses in America account for 54 percent of all U.S. sales - Small businesses provide 55 percent of all jobs and 66 percent of all net new jobs since the 1970s
+- The 28 million small businesses in America account for 54 percent of all U.S. sales - Small businesses provide 55 percent of all jobs and 66 percent of all net new jobs since the 1970s - Small businesses represent 99.7 percent of all employer firms - Since 1995, small businesses have generated 64 percent of new job growth in the United States

 Small businesses are also critically important to connecting to millennials, young professionals and the entrepreneurial / creative class of entrepreneurs that tend to be involved in small businesses.
 As evidenced by the statistics above, much of local economic growth is connected to the success of small businesses.
-Most importantly, small business owners tend to live in the community in which they work, support the local tax base, are good corporate citizens and volunteer within the community.
+Most importantly, small business owners tend to live in the community in which they work, support the local tax base, are good corporate citizens and volunteers within the community.